The Glass Castle Quotes with page numbers help you understand the book.

 “It’s really not that hard to put food on the table if that’s what you decide to do.”

-The Glass Castle Book Review
+Key Characters in The Glass Castle

 - Jeannette Walls: The protagonist and narrator

-- Rex Walls: Jeannette’s father
+- Rex Walls: Jeannette’s brilliant but alcoholic father

-- Rose Mary Walls: Jeanette’s mother
+- Rose Mary Walls: Jeanette’s artistic and free-spirited mother

 - Lori Walls: Jeanette’s older sister

-- Brian Walls: Jeannette’s little brother
+- Brian Walls: Jeannette’s younger brother

-- Maureen Walls: Jeannette’s little sister
+- Maureen Walls: Jeannette’s youngest sister

 - Erma Walls: Jeannette’s paternal grandmother